Being a Professional

 Try Mavis Beacon typing course but there are plenty of others

 8. Discuss Important Decisions

 How you structure your relationships in an organisation is important too.
-Health and safety professionals have an input into people’s working lives and their financial situation.
-People can be seriously affected by recommendations you make, so discuss important decisions with either a peer or with someone senior to yourself and make sure that you consider carefully.
+Health and safety professionals have input into people’s working lives and their financial situation.
+The recommendations you make can seriously affect people, so discuss important decisions with either a peer or with someone senior to yourself and make sure you consider carefully.
 Check your facts.
 This is one time when you don’t want to hurry.
 Always sleep on your decisions when they are important and likely to have a negative impact on an individual.

 9. Be Kind

 Kindness costs nothing.
 Even when giving the worst news in the world, do it with kindness and people will appreciate this.
 Perhaps not at the time but looking back, they will think about how a message was given and think of you with respect.

 This is something I always have done.
 Keep learning about your job, about changes.
 So much is changing in the world of work.
 All the time you’re getting new legislation, reviews of standard practices and audits of what you’re doing so keep learning, keep watching, keep on the ball, keep relevant.